Skip to main content

 Levant

 The inhabitants of Canaan are mentioned in a letter from Ashmad to Askudum (Mari archive, ARM 26/1 24): «Send me a hundred Canaanites <…> awaiting the arrival of the Canaanites» (1988CharpinD:152–154).
-In a letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+In another letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+Furthermore, according to Na'aman, «It is thus evident that in mid–18th century BCE people called "Canaanites" lived south of the kingdom of Qatna [south of Syria], i.e., in the same area where they are located in the Late Bronze Age.» (1994NaʾamanN:398).
+Notably, «The earliest occurrence of the geographical term [Canaan] outside the Old Testament is in the Idrimi statue from Alalakh, which dates to about the middle of the fifteenth century B.C.» (1961GibsonJC:217).
+Additionally, «The word Canaan comes from Hurrian Kinahhu, which is attested by the documents from Nuzi (15th century BCE) and which is supposed to be a Hurrian word for the colour of purple.» (1991LemcheNP:26).

 33 And when Jacob had made an end of commanding his sons, he gathered up his feet into the bed; and he departed this life, and was gathered unto his people.

-The Formula of the Testator’s Competence.
+The Formula of the Testator’s Competence

 The similarity is manifested in the use of a stable idiom, specifically one that links the physical posture of the individual (their legs) with the transition from the active exercise of will «on one's feet» to the completion of the earthly journey and death.